idris-lang/Idris-dev/docs/proofs/tactics.rst

 Holes
 =====

-For more information about holes and guesses see `Dependently Typed Functional Programs and their Proofs McBride 1999`_.
+For more information about holes and guesses see `Dependently Typed Functional Programs and their Proofs by McBride 1999`_.

 Proof State
 ===========